Sydney Fancourt McDonald

-Sydney Fancourt McDonald (1885-1947) was an Australian physician and military doctor.
+Sydney Fancourt McDonald (1885–1947) was an Australian physician and military doctor.
 He was the first paediatrician within the Faculty of Medicine of the University of Queensland.

 Early life

 Sydney Fancourt McDonald was born in Brisbane, Queensland on 18 November 1885.
 He was the son of a Scottish surveyor George McDonald and his wife Amelia.
 He was educated at Rocklea State School and Brisbane Boys Grammar School, a contemporary of John Lavarack and S.A.
 Roe.
 He won a scholarship to attend the University of Melbourne where he lived in residence at Trinity College while he studied medicine, taking his MB in 1909, BS in 1910 and MD in 1913.
-He was appointed to Queen's Memorial Infectious Disease and Alfred Hospitals and was assistant senior resident surgeon at the Children's Hospital from 1912-1914.
+He was appointed to Queen's Memorial Infectious Disease and Alfred Hospitals and was assistant senior resident surgeon at the Children's Hospital from 1912 to 1914.
 He travelled to England in 1914 to take up postgraduate study and was a resident medical officer at Queen Charlotte's Hospital.